Oh, what a night!

 Innovation is expected to happen through greater automation and the use of technology in the cultivation and retail sectors – think automated environmental controls for the former and online purchasing and management platforms for the latter.
 The processing and manufacturing sector is expected to continue to focus on dosage consistency.

-“You’ll see the continued development of manufactured products with repeatable consistency being the focus,” said Charles Bachtell, CEO of Cresco Labs, a medical marijuana cultivator and processor in Illinois.
+“You’ll see the continued development of manufactured products with repeatable consistency being the focus,” said Charlie Bachtell, CEO of Cresco Labs, a medical marijuana cultivator and processor in Illinois.

 Newly legalized states that come online and the rules they implement also will drive innovation, particularly in California, which is a hub of new ideas.